 14. Rob's vote for Roger Sexton: "Here comes tonight's long distance dedication.
 It goes out to Rob from New York.
-He writes: 'Dear Casey, there's an old man in my life that's about to leave.
+He writes: 'Dear Casey, there's a mean old man in my life that's about to leave.
 Could you please play something appropriate for me?'
 Well Rob, here's your request: 'Na na na na.
 Na na na na.
 Hey heyyyy hey.
 Gooood bye."
 (Amazon, Episode 7)

 P.S.
 Here is some Survivor trivia I once heard, about when Rob cast the above vote for Roger.
 Apparently Rob was a little too loud in the voting booth when he started singing "Na na hey hey goodbye," and all the players back at Tribal Council heard him.
 So when Rob came back to sit with the group, Probst game him a dirty look and said something like, "Nice job, smartass.
 Like hell that's ever gonna make the final episode."
 But, lo and behold, the producers ended up liking Rob's vote so much that they actually went over Probst's head (and dimples) and used it anyway.
 I think I heard Rob tell that story on a radio show once.